lae/ansible-role-proxmox/README.md

   - Setup Ceph on a PVE cluster
   - Create and manage high availability groups

+WARNING: Support for servers provisioned using the Proxmox ISO installer is limited.
+Use Debian as your base.

 ## Support/Contributing

 For support or if you'd like to contribute to this role but want guidance, feel